 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-I said to my brother, "Let us go to some hill station for a change."
+The doctor said to the patient, "How do you feel now?
+Has the pain gone down?"

 ANSWER DOWNLOAD EXAMIANS APP